Deadpool2000/Paybag/README.md

-# What's New in v1.2?
+# What's New in v1.4?

 1) Bugs Fixed

-2) If metasploit is not installed on your system, it will install automatically on your system (Only works on Debian-based distro and Termux)
+- There are some issues while installing Metasploit in Termux.
+This update will not install Metasploit in termux.
+Users need to install it manually.

 # Usage